-\item Advancements in swarm robotics to operate in non-centralized and self-operating environments.
+UAVs, as explained in earlier sections, are used as different types of communication nodes.
+Traditional network infrastructures heavily rely on fixed strategies, and traditional models such as LTE/4G and 5G network architectures are generally static and centrally controlled.
+The adopted methods are inefficient for UAVs, as these (UAV) networks tend to be dynamic.
+To improve efficiency, the integration of UAVs is being studied with different technologies, and some of them are discussed in this section as a part of evolving technologies that have the potential to outperform and highlight important factors that improve UAV performance parameters.
+The applications discussed below range from swarm intelligence to next generation network systems. \begin{enumerate} \item Advancements in swarm robotics to operate in non-centralized and self-operating environments.
 Integration of multiple UAVs with a framework like Robot Operating System 2-Data Distribution Service (ROS2-DDS).
 ROS2 is a paradigm for building robot applications, and DDS is the protocol that enables communication between nodes in ROS.
-Authors in \cite{ref88} propose a multilayer strategy that incorporates RL in the system for more robust control, showing dynamic performance of the proposed method with up to 20 UAVs used in the simulations. \item Integration of RIS for secure communications is one more evolving technology under consideration.
+The authors in \cite{ref88} propose a multilayer strategy that incorporates RL in the system for a more robust control, showing dynamic performance of the proposed method with up to 20 UAVs used in the simulations. \item Integration of RIS for secure communications is one more evolving technology under consideration.
 RIS is accompanied by a dynamic maneuvering, which can be used by the operator of a UAV to avoid interfering paths and form a direct beam towards the targeted devices.
-This enhances secrecy capacity as demonstrated by authors in \cite{ref89}, which uses the RIS approach along with trajectory optimization, phase shifts and also improves the overall throughput by 25 \%. \item UAV integration with 6G and AI is gaining popularity, as integration with AI can enable UAVs to execute applications with more optimized factors, such as capabilities to calculate real-time parameters like trajectory coordination, jamming, alignment of beam for more accurate transmissions along their accommodation in Ultra-wide band channels and ISAC. \end{enumerate} \FloatBarrier
+This enhances the secrecy capacity as demonstrated by authors of \cite{ref89}, which uses the RIS approach along with trajectory optimization, phase shifts, and also improves the overall throughput by 25 \%. \item UAV integration with 6G and AI is gaining popularity, as integration with AI can enable UAVs to execute applications with more optimized factors, such as the ability to calculate real-time parameters like trajectory coordination, jamming, alignment of beam for more accurate transmissions along their accommodation in Ultra-wide band channels and ISAC. \end{enumerate} \FloatBarrier